keremcanyesildag/keremcanyesildag/README.md

 ## Hi there 👋

+Co-founder & CEO @languagehood .
+Full-stack developer in progress.
+Passionate about startups, EdTech, and building impactful products.

 <!--
 **keremcanyesildag/keremcanyesildag** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.